mnevinTransunion/netclientapi/README.md

 //					 be unique.
 Case kase = new Case(sessionId, caseNumber);

 // Now add any further information you have.
-The more you give us the more accurate
+The more you give us, the more accurate
 // our decisions
 kase.Customer = new Customer()
 {